arpitbbhayani/articles/blogs/copy-on-write.md

 ![Deep-copying a linked list](https://user-images.githubusercontent.com/4745789/80907205-76d87580-8d32-11ea-88a8-153a94d92d72.png)

-Going by the details, we understand that deep-copying is a very memory intensive operation for any resource.
+Going by the details, we understand that deep-copying is a very memory-intensive operation for any resource.

 # Why should we Copy-on-Write
 CoW is an optimistic way of memory management.
 As established earlier, in CoW we defer the process of copying until modification.
 One peculiar property that CoW exploits is how before any modification to a poied instance, both the original resource and copied resource are exactly the same.
 Hence no matter if the reader is reading from original resource or the copied resource, it will traverse and access the same data.
 Hence copying by reference would make no difference until the first modification.